Tracked by the Police

-Tracked by the Police is a 1927 silent film produced and distributed by the Warner Bros. with a story written by Darryl Zanuck.
-It stars dog actor Rin Tin Tin.
-Ray Enright directed with 'Rinty's' costars being Jason Robards, Sr. and Virginia Brown Faire.
+Tracked by the Police is a 1927 silent film produced and distributed by Warner Bros. based on a story written by Darryl Zanuck.
+It stars canine actor Rin Tin Tin.
+Ray Enright directed the film with 'Rinty's' costars being Jason Robards, Sr. and Virginia Brown Faire.
 The film may have had a Vitaphone sound effects/music track that is now lost.
 The film is preserved at the Library of Congress.